 The seminar consists of four sessions.
 In each session, a specific aspect of digital ethics will be addressed and discussed in class, based on one or more case studies.
 The seminar session will be focused on the following subjects:

-1. Basics of moral reasoning and moral decision-making (case study: the trolley problem in the digital world);
+1. Basics of moral reasoning and moral decision-making;

-- master the ethical skills that are needed to enhance professional responsibility in the field of digital technologies.
+3) master the ethical skills that are needed to enhance professional responsibility in the field of digital technologies;

-- evaluate the risk of a digital innovation in the light of the requirements of professional accountability.
+3) evaluate the risk of a digital innovation in the light of the requirements of professional accountability;

 - Face-to-face lectures